Tejas1Koli/explainmate-next/README.md

     *   Under the **General** tab, scroll down to the "Your apps" section.
     *   If you haven't registered a web app, click the web icon (`</>`) to add one.
 Follow the instructions.
     *   Once your web app is registered, you'll find the `firebaseConfig` object.
 Copy the values from this object into your `.env` file for the corresponding `NEXT_PUBLIC_FIREBASE_...` variables.
-    *   **Important for Firestore:** Ensure you have enabled Firestore in your Firebase project and set up appropriate security rules.
-For development, you can start with rules that allow reads/writes if authenticated:
-        ```json
-        rules_version = '2';
-        service cloud.firestore {
-          match /databases/{database}/documents {
-            // Allow users to read and write their own notes
-            match /users/{userId}/notes/{noteId} {
-              allow read, write: if request.auth != null && request.auth.uid == userId;
-            }
-            // Allow anyone to write feedback (consider restricting in production)
-            match /explanationsFeedback/{feedbackId} {
-              allow read, write; // Or more restrictive: allow create: if request.auth != null;
-            }
-          }
-        }
-        ```

     **How to get Google AI Studio API Key:**
     *   Go to [Google AI Studio](https://makersuite.google.com/).